jmmastey/slack_message/README.md

 [the docs](https://jmmastey.github.io/slack_message).

-### Posting
+### A Rich DSL Focused on Maintainability

-SlackMessage is able to build all kinds of rich messages for you, and has been a real joy to use for the author at least.
-To understand a bit more about the possibilities of blocks, you should play around with Slack's [Block Kit Builder](https://app.slack.com/block-kit-builder/).
-There are lots of options:
+SlackMessage is able to build all kinds of rich messages for you.
+It focuses on writing code that looks similar to the output messages themselves, with as little repetition and cruft as possible.

 ```ruby
 SlackMessage.post_to('#general') do